pyomeca/bioptim/README.md

 It therefore contains all the information necessary to configure (that is determining which variables are states or controls) and performs the dynamics.
 It is what is expected by the `OptimalControlProgram` for its `dynamics_type` parameter.

-The user can minimally define a Dynamics as follow: `dyn = Dynamics(DynamicsFcn)`.
+The user can minimally define a Dynamics as follows: `dyn = Dynamics(DynamicsFcn)`.
 The `DynamicsFcn` are the one presented in the corresponding section below.

 #### The options
-The full signature of Dynamics is as follow:
+The full signature of Dynamics is as follows:
 ```python
 Dynamics(dynamics_type, configure: Callable, dynamic_function: Callable, phase: int)
 ```
 The `dynamics_type` is the selected `DynamicsFcn`.
-It automatically define both `configure` and `dynamic_function`.
+It automatically defines both `configure` and `dynamic_function`.
 If a function is sent instead, this function is interpreted as `configure` and the DynamicsFcn is assumed to be `DynamicsFcn.CUSTOM`
 If one is interested in changing the behaviour of a particular `DynamicsFcn`, they can refer to the Custom dynamics functions right below.